kcl-lang/kcl-lang.io/blog/2022-09-15-declarative-config-overview/index.md

 tags: [KCL, Configuration]
 ---

 The blog is only used to clarify the landscape of declarative configuration, [KCL](https://github.com/KusionStack/KCLVM) core concept and features, as well as the comparison with other configuration languages.
-More concepts, background and design of [KCL](https://kcl-lang.github.io/), as well as the differences with other corresponding open-source technology, will not be discussed in this blog.

 ## 1. The Landscape of Declarative Configuration